lepture/flask-oauthlib/docs/oauth2.rst

         user = User.query.filter_by(username=username).first()
         return jsonify(email=user.email, username=user.username)

-The decorator accepts a list of scopes, only the clients with the given scopes can access the defined resources.
+The decorator accepts a list of scopes and only the clients with the given scopes can access the defined resources.

 .. versionchanged:: 0.5.0